 The second step is the heart of the Feynman Technique: explaining the topic simply enough to be understood by a sixth-grade student.
 This requires you to meet the child at their level of understanding by using the simplest and most concise language possible.

-The explaining process can be conducted in a variety of ways and group sizes.
+The explaining process can be conducted in a variety of ways.

 Identify areas of improvement in your explanation